Diving in Malaysia

 Orca Scuba currently provides diving in Malaysia from two locations - Kuala Lumpur and Pulau Rawa.
 Each location differs slightly in terms of what is offered at each.
 In KL we focus on theory lessons, swimming pool training, try dives and dive equipment sales.
 On Pulau Rawa we provide all aspects of dive training, instruction and fun diving - including 'open water' or ocean diving.

-We offer a complete holiday booking service, from accommodation to activities and transfers.
+We can book your diving activities and help arrange your accommodation and transfers via our partners.
 Plus you'll find all sorts of activities for non-divers.
-There's kayaking and other watersports; we offer our own yoga classes; there's a badminton and volleyball court; and there's a games room and children's trampoline.
+There's kayaking and other watersports; there's a badminton and volleyball court; and there's a games room and children's trampoline.

 Where can you dive in Malaysia?

 Having explored much of the diving in Malaysia, we've made Pulau Rawa our home away from home.
 We have been diving here for years, even before Orca Scuba was born.
 In fact that's how our dive centre came to be - the resort asked us to move in!

 When it comes to diving holidays in Malaysia, Pulau Rawa has everything - beautiful beaches, pretty beachfront villas, great food, and a house reef just metres off the shore.
 That's why, in early 2016, we opened Orca Scuba Rawa, our first fully operational PADI dive centre.
 We now have a full-time team of PADI dive instructors on the island, who are based right by the water at the most northern point of the beach.
 Our dive centre is in the ideal location for shore dives, and within easy walking distance of the main resort and house reef.

 "We saw many beautiful fish and other sea life.
 The diving from Rawa is great - shore diving right from the resort.
 Nothing easier!"